Le0wl/ada-datastory-website/datastory.md

 Looking for repeating patterns, we visualize the most common words in the titles via the wordclouds below, separated by region and event type.

 <iframe src="assets/plots/wordclouds.html" width="100%" height="600" style="border:none;"></iframe>
+This plot illustrates the most common words and phrased in the titles of the videos.
+The type of event and region can be selected, it shows what events are dominant within a category and the kind of langues used when discribing the event.

 <iframe src="assets\plots\plot_video_metrics_event_region.html" width="100%" height="600" style="border:none;"></iframe>
 <div style="text-align: center;">